DIANA ABUZAID, Executive Administrator

 Rich joined US Squash in August 2013 as Director of National Teams and Certifications.
 He is responsible for further developing all aspects of the national team structure, along with implementing a new officiating program and aiding the development of current or prospective teaching professionals.
 Rich graduated from Leeds Metropolitan University with a degree in Sports Development and Recreation in his home country of England.
 After a short career on the PSA tour, Rich has spent the past four years coaching in Greenwich, CT.

 DENT WILKENS, Vice President of Programs & Partnerships

 firstname.lastname@example.org; 212-268-4090 ext.
 5882

-Dent started at US Squash in August 2008 as a Program Manager, and is responsible for US Squash’s relationship with the College Squash Association including management of their National Championships.
+Dent joined US Squash in August 2008 as a Program Manager, and is responsible for US Squash’s organized play and partnerships including those with the College Squash Association and Urban Squash.
 He also focuses on programs which support teaching professionals and coaches, as well as US Squash’s initiative to seed new middle and high school programs across the country.
-Prior to working at US Squash, Wilkens held teaching professional positions at the Fairmount Athletic Club in Philadelphia and the Concord-Acton Squash Club outside of Boston, and served as tournament director for several 2008 US Squash Championships.
-He captained the Princeton Squash Team, graduating in 2007, and was an integral member of the Princeton Squash Camp coaching staff for six years.
-Wilkens also worked for Squashtalk.com as an office manager during a sabbatical from Princeton.
+Prior to working at US Squash, Dent held teaching professional positions at at several clubs in Philadelphia and Boston.
+He captained the Princeton squash team, graduating in 2007, and helped manage the Princeton squash camp coaching staff for six years.